JasonCDN/ARDVARC/libraries/SensorControl/README.md

 <a id="ultrasonicsonars"></a>
 ## Ultrasonic sensors (*Wall* or *Distance*)

-<a id="getwallangle"></a>
-### int getWallAngle()

-Returns the argument angle to the wall's normal.
-The angle will be negative if the car is angled to the right, and positive if angled to the left.
-All angles are relative to the normal vector.

-Note that the angle range isn't strictly `-90 -> 90` degrees.
-Rather, the angle range depends on the spacing and the accuracy of the ultrasonic sensors.

-Also take care with how often you call this function.
-It takes roughly 100 ms to get get samples from the ultrasonics on the front of the car (speed of sound and all that), so try not to use it while running timer sensitive tasks (like driving, for instance).

 <a id="getwalldistance"></a>
+### int getFrontDistance()
+### int getRightDistance()
+### int getRearDistance()
-### int getWallDistance()
+### int getLeftDistance()

-Returns the shortest distance to the wall - nuff said.
-(Contact API author if average or middle distance needed.)
+Returns the distance and object in line of sight to whichever face of the vehicle corresponds to the function name.

-Like with previous functions, take care with how often you call *this* function.
-It takes roughly 100 ms to get get samples from the ultrasonics on the front of the car (speed of sound and all that), so try not to use it while running timer sensitive tasks.
+Like with previous functions, take care with how often you call this.
+It takes roughly 30 ms to get samples from the ultrasonics (speed of sound and all that), so try not to use it while running timer sensitive tasks.

-<a id="getdistancecomponents"></a>
+<a id="filldistarray"></a>
-### void getDistanceComponents(Array<int> array)
+### void fillDistArray(Array<int> array)

-Internally fills a 3-element array with distances from each of the three ultrasonic sensors on the front.
+Internally fills a 4-element array with distances from each of the four ultrasonic sensors on the sides.
 See the ["Using Arrays with the API"](#arraysandapi) section.

-Note that it takes roughly 100 ms to ping all three sensors, so try to keep pinging to a minimum.
-(Contact author if the timing is giving you trouble, then will check if can avoid pinging all three sensors.)
+Note that it takes roughly 100 ms to ping all the sensors, so try to keep pinging to a minimum.
+(Contact author if the timing is giving you trouble, then will check if can avoid pinging all the sensors.)

-<a id="getreardistance"></a>
+### int getLeftBlipped()
-### int getRearDistance()
+### int getRightBlipped()

-Returns the distance measured by the rear ultrasonic sensor.
+Returns the time ago (in milliseconds) that there was a blip on one of the sonars (depending on which function you call).
+It returns -1 if no blip was detected.

+#### Important note about how blipping works

+So we're clear on the data you're getting, here's a quick rundown on how blipping works.
+A "blip" is a change in the distance signal, where the distance is momentarily closer and then returns to the previous value.
+In more technical terms, there's a "rising edge" followed by a "falling edge" to the same amplitude.

+Whenever you ping a sonar that can be checked for a blip, the value of the ping at that point in time is automatically recorded into internal memory and timestamped.
+We store a certain amount of these "historical" pings (the exact amount is controlled by the "BLIP_HIST" constant).
+Then, when you ask if a sonar has blipped, we scan through the historical pings and search for the blip pattern (the shape of the pattern is decided by internal constants).

+Finally, if the right pattern is in the historical pings, we return the time when the signal blip was *first detected*.
+This gives you an approximate time when we detected something that caused a blip.

 ------------------------------------------------------------------------------